DevZest/RDO.Net/src/Docs/articles/tutorial_movies_dbdesign.md

 In this section, we will work on *Movies.DbDesign* project to manipulate design time database.

-## Get Started
+## Project Setup

-Before continue, make the following changes to *Movies.DbDesign* project:
+Make the following changes to *Movies.DbDesign* project:

 *Step 1*.
 Add project reference *Movies* to this project.